kanugurajesh/Restaurant-Menu/README.md

 ## Usage

-To run the project, execute the following command:
+To run the project, execute the following command:<br>
 `npm run dev`